-- 3.10 We also held a stakeholder event to help us to draft the standards. - 3.11 We brought together representatives from professional bodies representing the different professions that can train to become AMHPs, employers and education providers to give us their views.
-We also asked some service users and carers to attend the meeting. - 3.12 We asked stakeholders at the event: - what their expectations of safe and effective AMHPs and AMHP training were; - whether the criteria were set at the necessary level for safe and effective AMHP practice; and - whether the criteria were written in clear language and with sufficient detail. - 3.13 We are very grateful to those who attended the stakeholder event for their involvement, as their feedback was invaluable in helping us to develop the criteria.
+- 3.9 We also held a stakeholder event to help us to draft the standards. - 3.10 We brought together representatives from professional bodies representing the different professions that can train to become AMHPs, employers and education providers to give us their views.
+We also asked some service users and carers to attend the meeting. - 3.11 We asked stakeholders at the event: - what their expectations of safe and effective AMHPs and AMHP training were; - whether the criteria were set at the necessary level for safe and effective AMHP practice; and - whether the criteria were written in clear language and with sufficient detail. - 3.12 We are very grateful to those who attended the stakeholder event for their involvement, as their feedback was invaluable in helping us to develop the criteria.

-Service user involvement in education
+Service user and carer involvement in education

-3.14 We have recently consulted on proposals to add a standard to our standards of education and training to require the involvement of service users in approved programmes.
-At the time of this consultation, we were considering the responses to that consultation on changing our standards of education and training.
+- 3.13 We have recently consulted on proposals to add a standard to our standards of education and training to require the involvement of service users in approved programmes.7 At the time of this consultation, we were considering the responses to that consultation on changing our standards of education and training. - 3.14 We recognise that the GSCC required service user and carer involvement in all aspects of AMHP training.
+The GSCC explored this issue as part of their

-8 Consultation on service user involvement in education and training programmes approved by the Health and Care Professions Council (HCPC) www.hcpc-uk.org/aboutus/consultations/index.asp?id=150
+7 Consultation on service user involvement in education and training programmes approved by the Health and Care Professions Council (HCPC) www.hcpc-uk.org/aboutus/consultations/index.asp?id=150

-- 3.15 When we say service users, we mean those who are affected by the services that our registrants provide.
-We use service users to cover a wide range of people including those who receive services, carers, family members, colleagues and others as appropriate, depending upon the environment in which a registrant works. - 3.16 We recognise that the GSCC required service user and carer involvement in all aspects of AMHP training.
-The GSCC explored this issue as part of their recent inspections of all AMHP programmes and published their findings in their learning report on approving AMHP programmes (see paragraph 3.4). - 3.17 The GSCC identified in their report that most, but not all, AMHP programmes met the requirement to involve service users and carers when the GSCC visited the AMHP programmes. - 3.18 We recognise the value that service users can bring to delivering effective education programmes.
+- inspections of all AMHP programmes before the transfer of the regulation of social workers in England and published their findings in their learning report on approving AMHP programmes (see paragraph 3.4). - 3.15 The GSCC identified in their report that most, but not all, AMHP programmes met the requirement to involve service users and carers when the GSCC visited the AMHP programmes. - 3.16 We recognise the value that service users and carers can bring to delivering effective education programmes.
 We are proposing that if a standard requiring service user involvement is added to our standards of education and training, a criterion in similar terms should also be included in the criteria for approving AMHP programmes.
 We have included a draft criterion at 2.16 to reflect this and have also added a specific consultation question on this issue.